RoboPhred/cultist-rest/CSRestAPI/README.md

     - `ConflictException`: Raised when the situation is not in the correct state to begin a recipe.
 - **Readable**
 - **Writable**

+**Notes on writing**:

+- The recipe id must be of a recipe that exists.
+If the recipe id does not exist, 422 Unprocessable Entity is returned.
+This may interfere with the writing of other properties in the request.
+- If the situation is not in an ongoing state and not in an unstarted state, 409 Conflict will be returned.
+This may interfere with the writing of other properties in the request.
+- If the situation is currently in an ongoing state, its current recipe will be interrupted.
+- If a value of `null` is written, the current recipe will be stopped (if any), and the situation will return to it's idle state.

 #### `currentRecipeId`